 - 2 eggs

-- Finely dice the garlic.
-Chop the basil (enough for ½ cup).
-In a large pot, add 1 tablespoon olive oil and heat over medium heat.
-Add garlic and one pinch red pepper flakes; saute about 1 minute, until just starting to brown.
-Add tomatoes (undrained), 3 cups broth, chopped basil, ½ teaspoon kosher salt and fresh ground pepper.
+- In a large pot, add 1 tablespoon olive oil and heat over medium heat.
+Add garlic and one pinch red pepper flakes; sauté about 1 minute, until just starting to brown.
+Add canned tomatoes and their liquid, 3 cups vegetable broth, chopped basil, ½ teaspoon kosher salt and ¼ teaspoon fresh ground black pepper.
 Bring to a boil.
 Reduce heat and simmer about 7 to 8 minutes.

-- Meanwhile, in a medium bowl, combine 1 cup ricotta, 1 cup Parmesan, 2 eggs, 1 ⅓ cup flour, 1 teaspoon kosher salt, and ½ teaspoon fresh ground pepper.
+- Meanwhile, in a medium bowl, combine 1 cup ricotta cheese, 1 cup Parmesan cheese, 2 eggs, 1 ⅓ cup flour, 1 teaspoon kosher salt, and ½ teaspoon fresh ground pepper.
 Stir until a dough forms.
 Roll the dumplings into small balls (about 48).
 After the soup has simmered, place the dumplings in the soup and cook about 2 minutes until cooked through.

-- Chiffonade a few extra basil leaves, and grate some Parmesan.
+- Thinly slice (chiffonade) a few extra basil leaves, and grate some Parmesan cheese.
 Serve the soup warm garnished with basil and Parmesan.